 Consuming soy foods, such as edamame, is linked with a

 Edamame is typically served steamed, and you can enhance its flavor by mixing it with seasonings of your choice.

 Protein bars are a great snack option for people with diabetes due to the significant amount of protein they provide.

-Many store-bought protein bars are high in added sugar and other unhealthy ingredients, so it’s beneficial to make your own.
+Many store-bought protein bars are high in added sugar, so it’s beneficial to make your own.

 This recipe for homemade protein bars includes peanut butter, whey protein and oat flour.
 To lower its sugar content, you can reduce the amount of honey and omit the chocolate chips from the recipe.

 You can also try Lara Bars, a popular type of protein bar made with a minimal number of ingredients.